-The day of our interview at a friend's house, the 1907 sex crime law was amended, mandating tougher sentences and allowing for broader definitions of rape, including assaults on men.
-The revisions, welcome though they are, would not have helped Shiori, says Yamamoto.
+The day of our interview at a friend's house, Japan's 1907 sex crime law was amended, mandating longer sentences and allowing for broader definitions of rape, including assaults on men (anal and oral sex).
+The revisions, welcome though they are, would not have helped Ito, says Yamamoto Jun.
 "For that to happen, we must change how things are done, and that takes time."

-Shiori says she will "never forget" her sense of helplessness when told the police had stopped her case.
+Ito says she will "never forget" her sense of helplessness when told the police had stopped her case.
 Like the frightened 10-year-old girl at the pool, she had looked for protection that was not there.
 "Laws do not protect us.
 The investigation agency has the authority to suppress its own arrest warrants.
 I want to ask...all people living in Japan.
 Are we really going to continue to let this happen?
 She now waits for the results of a review by the Committee for the Inquest of Prosecution - she must convince eight of the 11 members to pursue an indictment.
 "For the past two years, I often wondered why I was still alive," she said in May.
 "The act of rape killed me from the inside.
 Rape is murder of the soul.
 Only my body was left, and I was overwhelmed by the feeling that I had become a shell."